Thinking of taking up the wonderful hobby of RC helicopters, or just want to learn more about them?

 Besides the flying fun, is the technical fun of understanding and maintaining a collective pitch RC helicopter.
 For many, that is the most rewarding aspect of this hobby; I fall into that category myself.

-If you find the information useful and helpful, feel free to bookmark this site, Face-it, Tweet-it, Plus 1-it, link/share the pages, or subscribe to my "Heli Blog".
+If you find the information useful and helpful, feel free to bookmark this site, Face-it, Tweet-it, link/share the pages, or subscribe to my "Heli Blog".
 Tell your buddies & get them into the hobby as well.